What is SEIS & EIS? An essential read for UK startups

 With both SEIS and EIS, there is no inheritance tax to pay on shares held for at least two years.
 Finally, if shares are eventually sold at a loss, the investor may offset the loss against their capital gains tax.

-What types of company are eligible for SEIS & EIS?
+What types of companies are eligible for SEIS & EIS?

 Most trades do qualify for SEIS and EIS funding, but a number are excluded from the schemes entirely.
 Excluded trades include those dealing in land or commodities, those involved with banking, insurance or money-lending, those providing legal or accountancy services, those involved in property development and those generating and exporting electricity.
 There will inevitably be some grey areas that may need further analysis.
 A useful point to note is that companies are only excluded from raising money under SEIS and EIS, if a ‘substantial’ element (+20%) of their trade activity consists of the excluded activity.